-In the beta phase, we build a working version of the service or website based on the prototypes.
+As we work through Beta testing and live, we build a working version of the service or website based on the prototypes we developed earlier in Prototype development (Alpha).

-Beta could take around 3 to 4 months with a dedicated project team.
+Beta testing and live could take around 3 to 4 months with a dedicated project team.
 This will depend on the scope of your project.

 Your project team should be consistent through all design and delivery phases.
 This ensures the successful delivery of your service or website.